-Determine whether the applicants will give every child work assignments within the foster home which are in keeping with the healthy development of the child.
+Determine whether the applicants will give every child work assignments within the foster home which are age appropriate.

 Exploitation of the child is prohibited.
 The purpose of work assignments is to help the child learn and practice responsible behaviors in a family home.
 They cannot solely benefit the needs of the foster parent.